IBM/cloud-pak-operations-cli/docs/development_guide.md

     pip3 install --editable .
     ```

-## Extending the Db2 Data Gate CLI
+## Extending the IBM Cloud Pak Operations CLI

-The Db2 Data Gate CLI is based on the [Click package](https://palletsprojects.com/p/click/).
+The IBM Cloud Pak Operations CLI is based on the [Click package](https://palletsprojects.com/p/click/).

 ### Registering a new Click command